bhanuprakasheagala/Cpp-Programming/README.md

 # Simple Shell using CPP
 This simple shell reads user input, splits it into arguments, and then forks a child process to execute the specified command.
 The execvp function is used to replace the child process's image with the specified command.
 The parent process waits for the child process to finish using waitpid.

+# Abstract Types Demo
+An abstract type is a type that completely insulates a user from implementation details.
+To do that, we decouple the interface from the representation and give up genuine local variables.
+Since we don’t know anything about the representation of an abstract type (not even its size), we must allocate objects on the free store and access them through references or pointers.